On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Main results

 \end{proposition}

-\begin{remark} Proposition~\ref{prop:var} shows that for any estimation point $\bb{s}$ located within the interior of the simplex, the pointwise variance of the GM estimator with Dirichlet kernel has an asymptotic order of $n^{-1} b^{-d/2}$.
-When $\bb{s}$ approaches the boundary in one or more of the $d$ dimensions, the variance increases by a multiplicative factor of $b^{-1/2}$ per dimension.
-Thus, if $\bb{s}$ is near a $(d - |\mathcal{J}|)$-dimensional boundary, the pointwise variance scales as $n^{-1} b^{-(d + |\mathcal{J}|)/2}$. \end{remark}
+\begin{remark} In view of Proposition~\ref{prop:var}, the pointwise variance of the D-GM estimator at any fixed estimation point $\bb{s}\in \mathrm{Int}(\mathcal{S}_d)$ has an asymptotic order of $n^{-1} b^{-d/2}$.
+When $\bb{s}$ approaches the boundary in one or more coordinates, the variance increases by a multiplicative factor of $b^{-1/2}$ per coordinate.
+Thus, if $\bb{s}$ is near a $(d - |\mathcal{J}|)$-dimensional face of the boundary, the pointwise variance scales as $n^{-1} b^{-(d + |\mathcal{J}|)/2}$.
+The D-NW/LL estimators \cite{MR4796622,MR4905615} share the same features; see \cite[Proposition~1]{MR4905615}. \end{remark}

-As an immediate corollary to Propositions~\ref{prop:bias} and~\ref{prop:var}, the asymptotics for the mean squared error are obtained for any fixed point~$\bb{s}$ lying in the interior of the simplex.
+As an immediate corollary to Propositions~\ref{prop:bias} and \ref{prop:var}, the MSE is provided below for any fixed estimation point $\bb{s}\in \mathrm{Int}(\mathcal{S}_d)$.